- 30 mins + chilling

 Preheat oven to 160°C (fan forced).
 Grease a 16cm x 26cm slice tin.
 Line base and sides with baking paper, allowing baking paper to extend 2cm beyond the side of the tin.

+Pour cooled butter into a large bowl.
 Add sugar, egg and Vanilla Bean Extract and mix well.
 Add flour, baking powder and salt and stir until dough comes together.
 Press mixture into prepared pan.
 Bake for 15 minutes or until golden.
 Spread warm base with jam.

 Method - Marshmallow